 Is Waldorf Salad Gluten Free?

 If the mayonnaise you use is gluten free, then yes, my Mom’s recipe is naturally gluten free.
-(Most mayonnaise is but please check the label to be sure.)
+(Most mayonnaise is gluten-free but please check the label to be sure.)

 Is Waldorf Salad Healthy?